Disclosure Policy

 • decisions by the general meeting;

-• changes in the composition of the Board of Directors or the Management Team and changing the auditor or the Approved Adviser;
+• changes in the composition of the Board of Directors or the Management Team and changing the auditor or the Certified Advisor;

 • introduction of share-based incentive schemes;